bachiraoun/fullrmc/README.md

 5. Selection of groups to perform moves can be done manually OR automatically, randomly OR NOT !!

 ## Next on the list
-* Creating agitation move generators used to agitate quantities such as bondLength, bondsAngle, torsionAngle, etc.
+* Creating additional agitation move generators such as torsionAngle, etc.
 * Elements transmutation and atoms switching.

 ## Installation
 fullrmc is still going through testing and further implementations.